hamzaj17/EchoMind/README.md

 ✅ Structured storage of tasks, reminders, and notes.

 ✅ Clean microservices architecture (FastAPI + Node.js + Neon).

+✅ Fully deployed on Railway for global access

 ✅ Extendable for frontend apps, Discord bots, or mobile clients.